-D. CD-ROM Software Purpose For the Macintosh Mac OS Versions Required Operation USB connection to a Macintosh for image transfer - OS 9/OS X Use the USB cradle to establish a connection between the camera and your Macintosh.
-USB driver is not required (page 184).
-Managing of Images on a Macintosh Photo Loader 1.1 OS 9 Install Photo Loader 1.1 (page 205). os x Use iPhoto, which comes bundled with your operating system (page 205).
-Movie playback QuickTime OS 9/OS X You can use QuickTime, which comes bundled with your operating system, for playback (page 206).
-Viewing of user documentation (PDF) files - OS 9/OS X Use Adobe Reader or Adobe Acrobat Reader, which comes bundled with your operating system (page 206).
+Purpose Software Name Mac OS Versions Required Operation USB connection to a Macintosh for image transfer - OS 9/OS X Use the USB cradle to establish a connection between the camera and your Macintosh.
+USB driver is not required (page 194).
+Managing of Images on a Macintosh Photo Loader 1.1 OS 9 Install Photo Loader 1.1 (page 215).
+OS X Use iPhoto, which comes bundled with your operating system (page 215).
+Movie playback - OS 9/OS X QuickTime is not included on the CD-ROM that comes bundled with the camera, but it is included with your Macintosh operating system.
+Use the QuickTime application that is installed with your operating system for playback (page 216).
+Viewing of user documentation (PDF) files - OS 9/OS X Use Adobe Reader or Adobe Acrobat Reader, which comes bundled with your operating system (page 216).